-The Executive Board of Softing AG reports on issues of corporate governance in this state-ment – also on behalf of the Supervisory Board – pursuant to both Principle 23 of the Ger-man Corporate Governance Code and Sections 289f and 315d of the German Commercial Code (HGB).
+The Executive Board of Softing AG reports on issues of corporate governance in this statement – also on behalf of the Supervisory Board – pursuant to both Principle 22 of the German Corporate Governance Code and Sections 289f (1) and 315d of the German Commercial Code (HGB).

-The Executive Board and the Supervisory Board of Softing AG support many suggestions and rules contained in the German Corporate Governance Code (“Code”) and declare that in the 2022 financial year they complied with the recommendations regarding conduct contained in the Code as amended and will comply with them in the future, taking into account the exceptions and comments listed below.
-The Executive Board and Supervisory Board issued the Declaration of Compliance in December 2022.
-Below, the Executive Board and the Su-pervisory Board disclose and explain any deviations from the Code.
+The Executive Board and the Supervisory Board of Softing AG support many suggestions and rules contained in the German Corporate Governance Code and declare that in the 2020 financial year they complied with the recommendations regarding conduct contained in the Code as amended and will comply with them in the future, taking into account the exceptions and comments listed below.
+The Executive Board and Supervisory Board issued the Declaration of Compliance in December 2020.
+Below, the Executive Board and the Supervisory Board disclose and explain any deviations from the Code.
 You can download the full text of the Code from the Investor Relations section of our website at www.softing.com.